12. Data frames#

 format.spam <- function(x, ...)

-Testing data frame creation and printing:
+Testing data frame printing:

 data.frame(